Open Menu

 Empower your browser applications

 Media capture and playback are essential features in modern browsers.
 Nearly all browsers are built on FFmpeg or implement custom engines for video processing.
 Chromium, for example, has developed a sophisticated media GPU component to handle platform-specific hardware encoders and decoders.
-A standout area of Fluendo’s proficiency is the Chromium Embedded Framework (CEF), an open-source framework for embedding Chromium-based browsers within other applications.
+A standout area of Fluendo’s proficiency is Chromium Embedded Framework (CEF) development, an open-source framework for embedding Chromium-based browsers within other applications.
 Our clients in the Virtual Desktop Access (VDA) industry widely use this technology for multimedia redirection.

 overview_01